 You can customize both these options in various ways.

 With photo albums, you can change the final product as many times as you want to.
 For example, if you decide you want to change the photo placement, you can easily do it by hand, and it usually doesn’t take much time.

 Photo books are permanent.
 When you want to make changes, it typically isn’t doable once it’s already been printed unless you reprint the entire book.
 However, when it comes to designing, you can easily add your own personal touch to the book.

 After analyzing both methods, the differences between the two are significant.
 However, we, at AlphaGraphics in Lehi do not have a personal preference.
 We would just love to help you in any way we can.

 If you have any specific questions regarding photo-book printing, please don’t hesitate to come our way.
-Call us at (801) 653-2428 for some expert advice on how to start your photo project.
+Call us at (801) 653-2428 for some expert advice on how to start your photo project or request a quote below.
 We are eager to assist!